Purchase Orders

 6. Back Order Qty: This column describes the items that are not fulfilled by the vendor in the previous order.

-7. On Hand: This column displays the value of item quantity on hand that the store currently has.
+7. On Hand: This column displays the quantity of the item that the store currently has in inventory.

 9. Week 1: This column shows the sales of the most current week with child/parent breakdown (explained below in 52 High and 52 Low).
 If the Weekly Max order is used to order the products, the weekly sales data for the first six weeks is important to find out about the week that has the most sales.